darlene9497/Toy-Problems/README.md

 You will need to have a browser, preferably google
 You will also need to have access to a laptop or a phone/tablet

+## Procedure used
+1. To view speed.js results, open your vs terminal and go to "OUTPUT".
+With the file still open, click on **ctrl+alt+n** to view the results.
+You can edit the speed limit on line 1 of the code to compare different results.
+2. To view grade.html results, open the file and load your live server.
+Follow the preceeding procedure to view the grade results.

 ## Technology-used
 CSS - was used to build the structure of the page